You have probably already considered the vegetables needed for your family and how growing plants in a greenhouse and help you meet your goal.

 It is also a good idea to stagger your sowing of seeds to ensure a constant supply of vegetables.
 Most people stagger their plants every 10 to 14 days.
 But you must realize that as temperature change from warmer to cooler the moisture also changes and the growth rates of your vegetables change.

 It is always best to be a prepared as much as possible, and there is a steep learning curve when it comes to your greenhouse.
-But, you won't exceed if you don't try.
-Get out ther and get started and plant those seeds and care for them.
+But, you won't suceed if you don't try.
+Get out there and get started and plant those seeds and care for them.

 It does take careful obervation, but you can do it!